dmikushin/pybaobab/README.md

-# pybaobab Package
+# pybaobabdt Package

-The pybaobab package provides a python implementation for the visualization of decision trees.
+The pybaobabdt package provides a python implementation for the visualization of decision trees.
 The technique is based on the scientific paper <a href="https://ieeexplore.ieee.org/document/6102453" target="_blank">BaobabView: Interactive construction and analysis of decision trees</a> developed by the TU/e.
 A typical decision tree is visualized using a standard node link diagram: